 We subscribe to a path of continuous learning and continuous improvement and believe that every pilot should always strive to find ways to increase their knowledge about the aircraft and the environment in which it operates.
-With this goal in mind we have added a 2-seat Extra 300L aerobatic aircraft to our fleet to improve your hand flying skills, increase perceptive awareness and become a more competent pilot.
+With this goal in mind, we have added a 2-seat Extra 330LX aerobatic aircraft to our fleet to improve your hand-flying skills, increase situational awareness and become a more competent pilot.

 The first lesson will focus on: